Digital Sustainability Reflection Tool for Design Students

 4) Companies creates assignments

-Following this, we began developing a digital reflection tool with gamified elements — a process that eventually evolved into the concept of LoRE.
+Following the ideation phase, we began developing a digital reflection tool with gamified elements — a process that eventually evolved into the concept of LoRE.

 In the final concept, several core features were designed to make sustainability reflection more engaging and social for students.
-Central to the experience was LoRE the Cat, a virtual lecturer figure who encouraged students to submit reflections by “feeding” it with their input.
+It includes the following core functions:

 What I've learned